OpenClassrooms-Student-Center/alumnis/content/students/serge92.md

 # Example: https://openclassrooms.com/membres/serge92
 # must be the name of your file.
 If file name is celinemartinet.md, title is celinemartinet.
 # lowercase, no blank space, Capital case or special character.
-title: serge
+title: serge92

 # First name or full name
 name: Serge
-date: 2018-12-14 10:20
+date: 2018-12-14 11:20

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective: Me faire une nouvelle jeunesse en quittant le papier pour le digital.
+objective: Leanr Python and Django
-short_description: J'aime les belles lettres, le fromage et les pages écornées.
-J'apprends à coder pour me faire une nouvelle jeunesse.
+short_description: I m so oldddddd .....
+But still enthousiast to learn again.

 # don't touch that
 template: students